devops81/game-of-life/README.markdown

 ## Building the project
 ## Checking JENKINS POLLSCM Trigger option
-This is change for checking JENKINS pollscm optionS
+This is change for checking JENKINS pollscm option
 ## Checking the GITHUB hook trigger for JENKINS
 This is to check github hook trigger for JENKINS Build